-- Some U.S. cities typically received immigrants from Southern and Eastern Europe. - Other U.S. cities typically received immigrants from Western and Northern Europe. - By comparing inventors in both groups of U.S. cities with each other over time, we can see how inventors who experienced a large decrease in overall immigration to their city compared to otherwise similar inventors living in otherwise similar cities that did not experience a large decrease in overall immigration. - In the last two years, seven papers have used the quotas to estimate the effects of mass migration on economic outcomes, but none of them have estimated its effects on innovation. - We calculate exposure to the quota using the same quota-exposure formula as Ager and Hanson (April, 2018), also based on (Xie, 2017).
+- Some U.S. cities typically received immigrants from Southern and Eastern Europe. - Other U.S. cities typically received immigrants from Western and Northern Europe. - By comparing inventors and firms in both groups of U.S. cities with each other over time, we can see how inventors and firms that experienced a large decrease in overall immigration to their city compared to otherwise similar inventors and firms located in otherwise similar cities that did not experience a large decrease in overall immigration. - In the last two years, seven papers have used the quotas to estimate the effects of mass migration on economic outcomes, but none of them have estimated its effects on innovation. - We calculate exposure to the quota using the same quota-exposure formula as Ager and Hanson (April, 2018), also based on (Xie, 2017).